-Diversity about creating Diversitv is an environment that includes and respects individuals, their identities. and experiences.
+Diversity is about creating an environment that includes and respects individuals, their identities, and experiences.
 An inclusive and diverse environment is one where all individuals feel valued for who they are, their skills, and experiences.
-More than just a boxticking exercise, this involves "authentic and empowered participation and a true sense of belonging."6
+More than just a boxticking exercise, this involves "authentic and empowered participation and a true sense of belonging."

-In the EU Bubble, the current European Commission's leadership and the European Parliament have made significant headway in terms of achieving a greater gender balance, but a significant lack of representation remains.
+During the 2019-2024 European Commission's leadership and the European Parliament have made significant headway in terms of achieving a greater gender balance, but a significant lack of representation remained.
 At least 10% of European Union citizens are from racial and ethnic minorities.
-Yet, just 4% of all MEPs in the current legislature have a racial or ethnic minority background.
+Yet, just 4% of all MEPs in the previous legislature belonged to a racial or ethnic minority background.7